 Recent soil sampling indicates the presence of a northeast trending structure through the tenement area.
 This structure, and the NW striking Eldorado shear in the southern part of the tenement, show strong potential to host significant gold mineralisation, with the 1,500 metre long Rosewood South anomaly providing a significant target for drill testing.

 Limited drilling by previous workers, within the tenement area, has returned anomalous gold mineralisation which has yet to be adequately followed up in any way.
+Initial reconnaissance indicates that recent drilling by Red 5 extends to Golden Mile's tenement boundary, providing further encouragement for future exploration.

 Exploration on the Darlot Project will initially focus on a detailed review of the available exploration data.
 This is intended to ensure all data sets are compiled and evaluated to produce geological interpretations that will better focus the exploration efforts.